iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.21/report.md

 > Trash bag of an app that gets stuck on a perpetual reload screen when you sign in.
 Oh and it signs you out by itself.
 Pretty sure this app gave my phone the electronic version of covid.<br> :date: __2020-12-09 20:44:22__

 > So far not good the app is slow and cumbersome....seems to do something weird to my camera<br> :date: __2020-12-08 22:06:48__

-> New users: Be very careful!
-One Medical did not indicate that my appointment would not be covered by my insurance nor was any amount ever presented to me beforehand.
-For a service that is digital and online, that is outright dishonesty, which is tantamount to scamming your customers.
-Shame on you, One Medical!<br> :date: __2020-09-17 19:54:27__